thuyihan1206/thuyihan1206-capstone-hw2/README.md

 Clicking the marker will further display an image and information for that thing.

-Note: the `geolocation` and `geocoder` features presented in the lectures still work in the **Types** page, although the origin location will not show in the map per assignment requirements.
+Note: the `geolocation` and `geocoder` features presented in the lectures still work in the **Types** page, although the origin location will not show on the map per assignment requirements.